 Are you starting to get suspicious about the amount of LinkedIn invitations you receive?
-Well, price you should be.
-In a world full of scammers, website it seems that even your LinkedIn profile isn’t safe from attack from fake profiles and spammers.
+Well, you should be.
+In a world full of scammers, it seems that even your LinkedIn profile isn’t safe from attacks from fake profiles and scammers.
 Yes, the profile is set up by a real person but they are using false information and presenting a false identity.

 Why do people set up Fake LinkedIn Profiles?

 One of the main culprits of fake profiles is spammers.
 Their main intention is to get hold of your email address and also everyone you may be connected to.
 When this is achieved, your inbox will be inundated with even more annoying spam than you currently receive at the moment.

 In addition to the irritating spammers, there are also the groups who simply want to capture your name for list building.
 In simple terms, this also means that your email address will be misused in different ways.
 This will include everything from event promotions to porn sites.

 Finally, there is also the group that just wants to find out more about you.
 No, not just because they like the look of your profile picture, but they are more interested in your personal content – all of it.
 Especially the stuff that is only visible to the people you are connected to.

 The signs of fake profiles are varied, but with a little bit of work, you too can become an expert at spotting them.
 Some of the main points to look for include:

 1) They may have a cartoon or a movie character name.

 2) The information or profile is written in lowercase letters and usually originate from India or Pakistan.